-The Age Friendly Suburbs Program was an ACT Government commitment to improve path network infrastructure and connectivity in suburbs that include a large proportion of residents aged over 55 years, and also home to aged care and retirement facilities.
+The Age Friendly Suburbs Program is an ACT Government commitment to improve path network infrastructure and connectivity in suburbs with a large proportion of residents aged over 55 years, and also home to aged care and retirement facilities.

 - number of respondents that raised the same issue

 - likely use and popularity of the facility